agentloopfyi/agentloopfyi.github.io/_posts/2025-10-28-clean-way-to-include-message-history.markdown

 ```

-Using `get_buffer_string` with include the conversation in a way that the LLM usually can interpret better as a series of human and AI messages.
+Using `get_buffer_string` will include the conversation in a way that the LLM usually can interpret better as a series of human and AI messages.

 The system prompt will look like: